The Bob Feller Act of Valor Scholarship Program

-The deadline to submit scholarship applications for the 2020/2021 school year is Tuesday, September 1, 2020.
+The deadline to submit scholarship applications for the 2020/2021 school year is October 1, 2020.
 Recipients will be notified by mail and announced during the the annual Bob Feller Act of Valor Awards Ceremony in Washington DC on November 19, 2020.

 Through the unique intersection of baseball and the US Navy, the Bob Feller Act of Valor Foundation recognizes and honors those who support our nation.
 Using the Bob Feller story, the foundation educates the youth of today about the lessons of citizenship, service to one’s country, and sacrifice in times of great national need.

 Who Can Apply?

-To be eligible for the scholarship under this program you must currently be enrolled full time in an Accredited High School or GED program, College, University or Technical/Vocational school and on a successful track to graduate.
+To be eligible for the scholarship under this program you must currently be enrolled in an accredited U.S. High School, High School Equivalency/General Education Diploma Program, College, University or Technical/Vocational school.

 Eligibility requirements are as follows: